Creating a Relapse Prevention Plan: A Step-by-Step Guide for Parents

 Practicing mindfulness or meditation

-Jogging, biking, or doing yoga
+Jogging, biking, or doing yoga to strengthen physical health and relieve stress

 Seeking support through family therapy or DBT anger management